ravikr88/ravikr88/README.md

 - 👋 Hi, I’m @ravikr88
 - 👀 I’m interested in software engineering, blockchain, web3, some AI/ML
 - 🌱 I’m currently learning as much as I can
-- 💞️ I’m looking to collaborate on exciting Projects
-- 📫 How to reach me ... wait till sometime
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Self Taught Engineer